The pool was full. Crowded as a matter of fact. With about 170 people to choose from, what were the chances they would pick me?

 Photo Credit #3 Ralph Lauren U.S. Olympic Uniforms

 Two years ago this Spring, I stood in a courtroom and read to the judge, the Assistant D.A., the lawyers, the offender, his family and the rest of the court room, a statement outlying the immediate impact the offender’s actions had on our family.
 Standing by my side was the parole officer assigned to our case.
 That September, she started a Victim’s Impact Panel in the county I live in.
 Normally, such panels consist of victims of alcohol related crimes.
 This new panel is comprised of victims of felony crimes.
-Every six months since then, a small group of speakers is assembled at our Police Station’s Community Center to share our stories; what happened and the impact of what happened on our lives.
-I’ve been asked to speak three out of the four times the panel’s been assembled.
+Twice a year since then, a small group of speakers is assembled at our Police Station’s Community Center to share our stories; what happened and the impact of what happened on our lives.
+I’ve been asked to speak three out of the four times the panel’s been assembled so far.

 What do you do there?
 Is the audience only criminals?
 Are the police there?